Despite the event’s iconic status, the course and the PGA TOUR’s flagship tournament still hold a few surprising fun facts—even for golf enthusiasts.

 The goats would often kick over their fencing and sleep under the clubhouse’s porte cochere, leaving a mess for workers to clean up each morning before the course opened.
 “It smelled like a zoo,” recalls Pete Davison, who was hired as the club’s first head professional.
 The goats would also climb on the roof of the clubhouse, get into scrapes with alligators in a nearby pond, and wander into the grill room after slipping through the clubhouse door—to the astonishment of the diners.

-THE PLAYERS® Championship’s purse this year—$12.5 million—is the biggest prize professional golf has ever seen for a single tournament.
+THE PLAYERS® Championship’s purse this year—$15 million—is the biggest prize professional golf has ever seen for a single tournament.

-Since 1983, the pros have made 1,122 eagles at THE PLAYERS Championship, including PGA champion Justin Rose, Morgan Stanley’s brand ambassador.
+Since 1983, the pros have made 1,180 eagles at THE PLAYERS Championship, including PGA TOUR champion Justin Rose, Morgan Stanley’s brand ambassador.
 Since 2003, Rose is the only player to make eagles on holes 12 and 16 in the same round.
-For the second year running, for every eagle made during THE PLAYERS, Morgan Stanley will donate 1,500 books to children in need through Book Trust, a national charity that advocates for child literacy.
+For the fourth year running, for every eagle made during THE PLAYERS, Morgan Stanley will donate 1,500 books to children in need through Book Trust, a national charity that advocates for child literacy.

 The “Sawgrass Splash” is the signature drink of THE PLAYERS, made with fresh lemonade, fresh orange juice, fresh lime juice, simple syrup and vodka.
 Cheers!